mehulpatel-dev/CompugenOnboarding/README.md

 # CompugenOnboarding
 Compugen Onboarding Android app that allows hiring managers to submit their onboarding form requests directly through their handheld device providing high accessibilty.

+The app utilizes Google's Firebase platform for user authentication and database storage where once user is aunthenticated the entries entered in the onboarding form will be stored into the Firebase realtime database.

 ![LogInScreen](https://user-images.githubusercontent.com/25830898/83979033-7a36c200-a8d9-11ea-8f45-746675220f0c.png)

 ![Employee Information](https://user-images.githubusercontent.com/25830898/83979036-7d31b280-a8d9-11ea-9f39-f409ffa28085.png)